-During Antwerp Art Weekend, Coppejans Gallery and Gert Junes Gallery are opening a double exhibition.
-For this project, they have selected 10 iconic works that have changed art history.
-Unfortunately, these works are currently unavailable because they are housed in the world's most important museums.
-So Stijn Coppejans and Gert Junes opted for “the next best thing”: an exhibition that could not have existed without these ten works.
+During Antwerp Art Weekend, Coppejans Gallery presents Currently Unavailable — a double exhibition realised in collaboration with Gert Junes Gallery.
+Together, they selected 10 iconic works that changed art history.
+The only problem: these works are currently unavailable, housed in the world's most important museums.
+So Stijn Coppejans and Gert Junes opted for "the next best thing" — an exhibition that could not have existed without them.

-With 'Currently Unavailable', you take a dive into both art history and the power of human imagination.
-With a nod to Belgian absurdism, two gallery owners present an imaginative programme that makes connections, evokes associations and, above all, offers us a welcome dose of self-relativisation.
+With Currently Unavailable, you take a dive into both art history and the power of human imagination.
+With a nod to Belgian absurdism, the two gallery owners present an imaginative programme that makes connections, evokes associations, and above all offers a welcome dose of self-relativisation.

 Perhaps this exhibition is also about a simple but persistent question: when does something actually exist?
 When we see it?
 When we remember it?
 Or when we try to imagine it?
 The ten works that form the basis of this exhibition are not there — and yet they are everywhere.
 As is often the case in art history, absence sometimes proves surprisingly present.